NEONScience/DI-NEON-participants/participants/2017-RemoteSensing/pre-institute2-git/Bassiouni-Maoya.md

 ### Goals
 * Become a better collaborator
 * Discover NEON data products & how to process and use them
-* Get inspiration for future project ideas using NEON data
+* Get inspiration for future projects using NEON data

 ### Proposed Capstone Project